LukeShu/leaguer/docs/DesignDocument.md

 authorization to perform an action.
 It does not show controller methods calling the error views.
 It shows transitions from a view to a controller *only* when that is the *primary* purpose of the view; many workflows can be interupted at any time.
+Arrows betwen models and controllers indicate which direction data is flowing.
+Any data flowing from a model to the method of a controller is implicitly passed to the view that method renders.

 ![](DesignDocument-classes.pdf)\